Public Administration and Defence — Claiming Employer Negligence

 The requirement for personal protective equipment, hazard highlighting and mitigation and training contrast both subgroups of public admin and defence.
-For public order and security workers, the need for these are paramount, whist for typically office bound employees in governmental bodies, the need for these is perceived to be minimal.
+For public order and security workers, the need for these are paramount, whist for typically office bound employees in governmental bodies, the need for this is perceived to be minimal.
 This might go far to explain how nearly half of all reported accidents are from lifting and carrying and slips, trips and falls.
-Clearly effective training and workplace risks could be better handled to reduce the numbers of injury.
+Clearly, effective training and workplace risks could be better handled to reduce the numbers of injury.
 The most common causes of injuries in public administration and defence are:

 - Slipping, tripping and falling